ram2091999/DevBot/README.md

 # DevBot
 Devbot is a CLI to make development faster.
-It lets you manage multiple projects by having a seperate to-do list for each one and it is also integerated with github which allows you to push the to-do list that you created to GitHub.
+It lets you manage multiple projects by having a separate to-do list for each one and it is also integrated with github which allows you to push the to-do list that you created to GitHub.

 ### Currently available commands